aniketpatil-9232/Health-AI/README.markdown

-# Fetal Health Prediction Project
+# Health AI Prediction Project

-Welcome to the Fetal Health Prediction Project.
+Welcome to the Health Prediction Project.
 This web-based application leverages machine learning to predict fetal health status (Normal, Suspect, or Pathological) based on fetal heart rate parameters. this project offers a user-friendly interface with an orange theme and robust predictive capabilities.

 ## Project Overview